1 in 4 Seniors Fall Each Year: Facts About Falling

 Malnutrition and low body weight is a significant risk factor for falling due to lessened strength and loss of bone mass.

-Some medications for depression, sleep aids, and even blood pressure can cause dehydration and dizziness increasing the risk of falling.
+Some medications and sleep aids can cause dehydration, balance issues, and dizziness that increase the risk of falling.

-Why Are Seniors So At Risk to Falling?
+Why Are Seniors at High Risk of Falling?

-Most seniors are at risk of falling because there is a decline in their ability to maintain their balance.
-Typically, a senior’s awareness of how their body moves and feels declines due to a lack of physical exercise or chronic conditions, such as arthritis that results in pain.
+Most seniors are at high risk of falling because there is a decline in their ability to maintain their balance.
+Typically, a senior’s awareness of how their body moves and feels declines due to lack of physical exercise or chronic conditions, such as arthritis that results in pain.
+Even hearing loss can result in an increased fall risk, as balance is disrupted.

 If an individual is taking multiple medications, the potential for adverse effects can disrupt their vision and cognitive functions.
-On average, a decline in vision is the most likely cause.
+On average, a decline in vision is the most likely cause, and fall risk goes up.

-How to Help the Elderly Reduce Their Risk of Falling
+How to Help Seniors Reduce Their Risk of Falling

-Here are some steps for seniors to take to keep as agile as possible to avoid spills.
+Here are some tips for seniors to avoid spills:

 • Exercise: This might be rehashing old news, but moving is a senior’s best friend.
-Aerobics, resistance training, and balance exercises that include core work offer a host of benefits.
+Aerobics, resistance training, and balance exercises that include core workouts offer a host of benefits.

 Exercise keeps strength up, improves balance, and maintains bone mass.
 It can also reduce the need for medication and can improve one’s overall mood.

-• Secure the Floors: Repair all the loose stairs and floorboards.
-Secure the carpets and rugs with slip-resistant backing.
-Placing non-slip mats for the bathtubs is a good practice as well.
+• Secure the Floors: Repair all loose stairs and floorboards.
+Secure all carpets and rugs with slip-resistant backing.
+Using non-slip mats in the bathtubs is a good practice as well.

 • Wear Proper Shoes: They may not be the sexiest shoes, but orthopedic slip-resistant shoes are a valuable accessory.
 Secure footing is one of the best preventative measures to take to avoid falls.